code-distortion/realnum/README.md

 print RealNum::new(1234567.89)->format('locale=ar');    // "١٬٢٣٤٬٥٦٧٫٨٩" (Arabic)
 ```

-You may use several settings together:
+Multiple settings can be used together:

 ```php
 print RealNum::new(1234567.89)->format('!thousands showPlus locale=de-DE'); // "+1234567,89"
 ```

-You may also choose the number of decimal places to show at the time of rendering:
+You may also choose the number of decimal places to show at the time of rendering (this is different to the internal maxDecPl setting):

 ``` php
 print RealNum::new(1.23)->format(null, 5); // "1.23000" (5 decimal places)